 [END EQUATION]

 Note that the hazard rate drops in year 3, the year we expect to have better equipment.
 If we have survived up to this point without a fire, we now face the lower probability of fire associated with better equipment.
-The hazard rate for the first two years is more than 10 percent but afterward drops 1 percent.
+The hazard rate for the first two years is more than 10 percent but afterward drops to 1 percent.

 If we assume that various causes are independent of each other, the hazard rate from all sources can be calculated as the sum of the hazard rate from each source.
 This is a very helpful concept because it allows us to calculate the total impact of multiple causes.
 If H symbolizes the combined hazard rate and hi shows the hazard associated with cause i, then the hazard rate of the combination can be calculated as